BeeKingg/Scraper-BeeKing/README.md

 - Only `TG_BOT_TOKEN` environment variables is mandatory.
 - The Telegram RoBot should work without setting the non-mandatory variables.
-- Please report any issues to the support group: [@SpEcHlDe](https://t.me/joinchat/AHAujEjG4FBO-TH-NrVVbg)

 ## Learning